rosberry/Debuggerman2/README.md

 ### Components customization

-Create data class that will hold custom component and corresponding adapter delegate for the dialog:
+Extend `DebuggermanItem` with data class that will hold custom component and corresponding adapter delegate for the dialog:

 ```kotlin
 data class DebuggermanSubtitle(